 Prudhoe is a former mining community and castle town in the west of Northumberland.
 Pronounced Prud-duh in the local dialect (Pru-doe if you want to sound posh!), the town has a population of over 12,000 making it the largest town in west Northumberland.

-Little is know about early medieval Prudhoe.
+Little is known about early medieval Prudhoe.
 Now regarded as a jewel in the crown, Prudhoe Castle was built by the Normans to subjugate the English population.
-During the middle ages the castle was a stronghold of the Percy family and it played a role during the border wars.
+During the middle ages, the castle was a stronghold of the Percy family and it played a role during the border wars.
 The castle is now a major tourist attraction.